 The winner of the 2018 Distinguished Alumni Award:

-The Alumni Executive Committee of The General Theological Seminary is delighted to announce that the Rev. Deacon Geraldine Swanson, Class of 2008, is the recipient of the 2018 Distinguished Alumni Award.
+The Rev. Deacon Geraldine A. Swanson, Class of 2008, received the 2018 Distinguished Alumni Award for her life of service and many contributions to the diaconal community of the Episcopal Church.
 Swanson is the deacon to the Richmond Episcopal Ministry overseeing the development of new ministries on Staten Island, NY and helping existing congregations revamp their vision for the future due to changing demographics and resources.

 Swanson's diaconal ministry has been centered on serving under-represented populations in multiple roles of leadership coordination and direction, of a soup kitchen, an afterschool music program, and the Staten Island Hunger Task Force and Coalition for Housing Equality.